TrellixVulnTeam/swahilipython_SCMU/Doc/library/pickle.rst

 than the object's type, or we may want to customize the pickling of functions and classes.

-For those cases, it is possible to subclass from the :class:`Pickler` class and implement a :meth:`~Pickler.reducer_override` method.
+For those cases, it is possible to subkundi kutoka the :class:`Pickler` kundi and implement a :meth:`~Pickler.reducer_override` method.
 This method can return an arbitrary reduction tuple (see :meth:`__reduce__`).
 It can alternatively return ``NotImplemented`` to fallback to the traditional behavior.